toextendmylimits/Meta_Coding/behaviour_questions/common-questions.md

 - Tell me about a time you needed to push for a change that you knew would be unpopular with some people
   Push developers to write more unit test

+## Embracing Ambiguity
+- Tell me about a time when you needed to act quickly on something but did not have a clear idea on how to best proceed
+- Tell me about a time when you didn't have all of the desired info to solve a tech problem and how it was resolved
+  Solve urgent production issue after a holiday

+- Tell me about a time you had to pivot mid-project due to project requirements or stakeholders expectations changing Have bespoke RFQ - timeline was moved up by a few weeks

+- Tell me about a time when you had to adopt an experimental approach to resolving something
+  Orderbook rebuild - change how panic functionality works

+- Tell me about a project you were on that grew in scope and timeline in an unexpected way
+  Order book rebuild - add a few new functionality mid market match